Agnes Milne: Role as inspector of factories

+Milne did enjoy the support of the governor's wife, Audrey Tennyson, who said that Milne was "a very interesting, sensible woman".

 Later life

-In 1907 Milne retired as South Australia’s Female Factory Inspector to become the manager of the South Australian Co-operative Clothing Factory which was owned and run by women and which had been Milne's idea.
-In 1913 Milne retired to a house next door to the Hindmarsh school that had once been her mother’s.
+In 1907 Milne retired as South Australia's factory inspector to become the manager of the South Australian Co-operative Clothing Factory, which was owned and run by women and which had been Milne's idea.
+In 1913 Milne retired to a house next door to the Hindmarsh school that had once been her mother's.
 From this house she sold lollies and lunches to the school children.
 In 1916 she married Hartley Wright Edwards at Holy Trinity Church Adelaide.
 Only three years later, in 1919, she died of cancer and was buried in the Hindmarsh Cemetery.